 Russ Evon was a dominant fastball pitcher and baseball position player in the 1940s and ’50s.
 He is considered to be one of the greatest all-around softball players ever to play in Windsor.
-Evon famously managed to strike out 25 batters in a single game, which is a Canadian record to the best of the Windsor/Essex County Sports Hall of Fame’s knowledge.
+Evon famously managed to strike out 25 batters in a single game, which is impressive.

 Evon was born in Windsor on August 15, 1917.